xuxiny17/oncoAnalysis/README.md

 (Applied Bioinformatics) course work.

-The package is currently under construction and the current version contains two analysis functions and two plotting functions.
+The package is currently under construction and the current version contains one FASTA reading function, two analysis functions, two plotting functions and one function to launch the shiny app.
+The FASTA reading function was able to read in FATSA files, check if the DNA sequence is valid and output sequence.
 The two analysis functions are able to compare the contents of two DNA FASTA files and obtain the mutation details which current work seem to be lack of.
 The plotting functions visualize the results obtained from the analysis functions and display them in a clearer way.
+The function which launches the shiny app is used for opening the shiny app.

 The current package does not handle frame shift of base sequence.
 The function might be implement in the future.